-It’s important to remember that in Seattle, unless it’s a rare total downpour, we pretty much just continue with life as normal!
-Rain in Seattle tends to be a gentle rain with small raindrops, making it pretty comfortable to carry on with normal activities with no special equipment other than a good pair of shoes and a light raincoat.
+When it rains in Seattle, us locals just continue with life as normal!
+Rain in Seattle tends to be gentle rain with small raindrops 🌧️(not the pounding rain of the south or midwest US ⛈️).
+Because of this, it’s easy to carry on with normal activities with no special equipment other than a good pair of shoes and a light raincoat.

-The following activities are some of my favorite Rainy Day Seattle adventures, many of which are actually better enjoyed on rainy days than when the sun is out.
+The following activities are some of my favorite things to do in the rain in Seattle, ranked in order of my preference.
+Many of these activities are actually more fun on days with rain and clouds than when the sun is out.

 Seward Park and Seattle Arboretum